How I Study in Nursing School

 Learn how to Decipher NCLEX Questions

-If you’re just starting nursing school, or still are uncomfortable with NCLEX style questions, I recommend learning a bit about how to answer them.
+If you’re uncomfortable with NCLEX-style questions, I recommend learning about how to answer them.
 NCLEX questions can be hard because you have to select the most right answer.
-That means that in a question every answer can be right, however, you have to select the answer that best fits.
-The Saunders book that I linked above gives helpful rationales that include how to break down the specific style NCLEX questions.
-Sarah with Registered Nursing RN also has this video that breaks down NCLEX style questions that would be helpful if you’re just starting nursing school!
-These resources will give you tips like eliminating similar answers, treating select all questions like true or false, and prioritizing through ABCs (airway, breathing, circulation).
+That means that more than one answer can be right, but one fits best.
+The Saunders book that I linked above gives helpful rationales including how to break down each NCLEX question.
+Sarah with Registered Nursing RN also has this video that breaks down NCLEX-style questions that would be helpful if you’re just starting nursing school!
+These resources will give you tips like eliminating similar answers, treating all questions like true or false, and prioritizing through ABCs (airway, breathing, circulation).

 Time Management